ms-iot/content/en-US/Docs/powershell.md

 ---
 layout: docs
-title: PowerShell and IoT Core devices
+title: PowerShell
-description: Allows Remote Administration and Configuration so that you can remotely configure and manage any Windows IoT Core device
+description: Use powerShell to connect and configure a device running Windows 10 IoT Core
 keyword: windows iot, powershell, remote
 permalink: /en-US/Docs/PowerShell.htm
 lang: en-US
 ---

-# Using PowerShell to connect and configure a device running Windows 10 IoT Core

-## Remote administration and configuration
+# PowerShell

-You can remotely configure and manage any Windows 10 IoT Core device by using Windows PowerShell.
+Remotely configure and manage any Windows 10 IoT Core device by using Windows PowerShell.
 PowerShell is a task-based command-line shell and scripting language, designed especially for system administration.

 Make sure to follow these steps to correctly configure your device running Windows 10 IoT Core to work well with Visual Studio 2015.

-### Initiating a PowerShell session
+## Initiating a PowerShell session
+___
 1. To start a PowerShell session with your Windows 10 IoT Core device, you'll first need to create a trust relationship between your host PC and your device.
 After starting your Windows IoT Core device, an IP address will be shown on the screen attached to the device.

     ![DefaultApp on Windows 10 IoT Core]({{site.baseurl}}/Resources/images/DefaultApp.png)

-   You can find the same information on the Windows 10 IoT Core Dashboard utility.
+   You can find the same information on the Windows 10 IoT Core Dashboard.

 2. Open an administrator PowerShell console on your local PC.
-The easiest way to do this is to type **powershell** in the **Search the web and Windows** box near the Windows Start menu.
+Type **powershell** in the **Search the web and Windows** box near the Windows Start menu.
 Windows will find PowerShell on your PC.

     ![Find PowerShell]({{site.baseurl}}/Resources/images/powershell/start-ps.png)